liliangan/structure-generation/README.md

 ## Usage

+### Command Palette
 1. Open the command palette in VS Code (press `Ctrl+Shift+P` or `Cmd+Shift+P`)
-2. Type "Generate Project Structure File" and select the command
+2. Type "Generate Project Structure" and select the command
-3. The extension will automatically scan your current project and add the structure to the specified file
+3. The extension will automatically scan your current project and add the structure to the project root's README file

+### Right-click Context Menu
+You can also right-click on any folder in the Explorer panel and choose from:
+- **Generate Project Structure**: Scans the entire project and saves to the project root
+- **Generate Directory Structure**: Scans only the selected directory and saves to that directory

 ## Configuration Options

 In VS Code settings, you can customize the following options:

 - `projectStructure.ignoredPatterns`: Patterns of files or directories to ignore (array)
-- `projectStructure.maxDepth`: Maximum directory depth to scan (number)
+- `projectStructure.maxDepth`: Maximum directory depth to scan (number), default is 10
-- `projectStructure.outputFileName`: Output file name (without extension, .md will be added automatically), default is "README"
+- `projectStructure.outputFileName`: Output file name for project structure (without extension, .md will be added automatically), default is "README"
+- `projectStructure.directoryOutputFileName`: Output file name for directory structure (without extension, .md will be added automatically), default is "README"

 You can access these configurations by: